-Team listed first to occupy the 1st base dugout unless a team from the prior game is in that dugout.
+For all games, team listed first to occupy the 1st base dugout unless a team from the prior game is in that dugout.

 Where a winner must be determined, International tie-breaker will begin at the top of the 8th inning or after time expired for bracket games.
 Pool Play games may end in a tie.
-No time limit for championship games.

 Protests to be handled on the field by the UIC of that site, a tournament official and the Umpire who made the call, there will be a $50 protest fee to be returned if the protest is upheld.